 Over the past few years, Olivia Rodrigo has gone from being best known for her role as Nini in Disney+'s High School Musical: The Musical: The Series to becoming one of the biggest artists on the entire planet.
 From 'Drivers License' to 'Good 4 U', no one has dominated the charts quite like Olivia, and her debut album Sour is a record-breaker.

 However, in spite of all of her success, not everyone has been kind to Olivia, including some of the people she's a fan of.

-In a Rolling Stone artist-on-artist interview with Alanis Morisette, Olivia asked the singer: "How did you handle it when your album came out?
+In a Rolling Stone artist-on-artist interview with Alanis Morissette, Olivia asked the singer: "How did you handle it when your album came out?
 Did you have any hard times dealing with criticism or the spotlight?."
 Alanis then said: "All eyes on the fishbowl.
 There was a lot of bullying and a lot of jealousy and a lot of people whom I’d adored my whole life being mean girls."

-It's unclear who Olivia is referring to but Courtney Love claimed that Oliva stole her Sour Prom concert poster from Hole's album Live Through This art."
+It's unclear who Olivia is referring to but Courtney Love claimed that Olivia stole her Sour Prom concert poster from Hole's album Live Through This art."
 On Facebook, she wrote: "Stealing an original idea and not asking permission is rude."

 In a recent interview with Teen Vogue, Olivia dismissed the plagiarism claims.
 She said: "I think it’s disappointing to see people take things out of context and discredit any young woman’s work."